artomulkahainen/DelayCalc/readme.md

-I designed this app to calculate milliseconds of the inserted BPM.
+I designed this (purely VanillaJS) app to calculate milliseconds of the inserted BPM.